 By Leah Jackson

 Chase has been the recipient of a multitude of awards and honors.
-Chase was inducted into the James Beard Foundation’s Who’s Who of Food & Beverage in America in 2010 and earned the James Beard Lifetime Achievement Award in 2016.
-She was honored with a lifetime achievement award from the Southern Foodways Alliance in 2000.
-Chase received honorary degrees from Tulane University, Dillard University, Our Lady of Holy Cross College, Madonna College, Loyola University New Orleans and Johnson & Wales University.
-She was awarded Times-Picayune Loving Cup Award in 1997.
-The Southern Food and Beverage Museum in New Orleans, Louisiana named a permanent gallery in Chase’s honor in 2009.
+She was inducted into the James Beard Foundation’s Who’s Who of Food & Beverage in America in 2010 and earned the James Beard Lifetime Achievement Award in 2016.
+She was honored with a lifetime achievement award from the Southern Foodways Alliance in 2000 and has received several honorary degrees.

 HMT Administrators ended the lecture by announcing the recipient of the Chef Leah Chase Scholarship, presented to Jeremy Aaron of Natchitoches.
 Aaron is pursuing the culinary arts concentration in the HMT program and was awarded the scholarship based on a high GPA in culinary arts courses, leadership and teamwork in and out of the classroom.

 Information on Northwestern State’s HMT program is available at hmt.nsula.edu.